jafudi/flexpair-website/index.md

 If you really need to give someone remote access to your local machine, please consider using [TeamViewer](https://www.teamviewer.com/en/) or comparable established solutions

-Also, Flexpair deliberately does not offer video conferencing
+Also, Flexpair deliberately does not offer video conferencing.